lprfernandes/learning_net/ASP.NET Core.md

 Click on the Http Response and you can see the object sent from the server to the browser.

 ## Kestrel and other servers
 Kestrel is the default http server for asp.net core apps.
 Normally this is only used in dev.
 In prod we'll use reverse proxy servers as IIS, Nginx or Apache.
-These will receive the request and perform load balancing, url rewriting, authentication, caching, decompressing requests, decryption of sssl certificates,etc and only then transfer the request to the Kestrel server.
+These will receive the request and perform load balancing, url rewriting, authentication, caching, decompressing requests, decryption of ssl certificates,etc and only then transfer the request to the Kestrel server.
 In dev we can simulate the proxy server by using the IIS express (only on windows).
 When we run the project we can see a window of the cmd opening.
 That's the kestrel server instance.
 These will appear on the top with the play button.

 ## launchSettings.json
 It's inside the Properties folder.
 There we can find the various launch profiles.
 A profile is a collection of settings which enables a particular server to run the application when we start the project.
 * "dotnetRunMessages" activates showing the changes resulting from dotnet cli command.
 * "applicationUrl" shows the url and port.
 Ports must be between 1024 and 65536.
 * "environmentVariables" global values that are available across the entire application

+<br><br>

 # Http
 ## Http Response Object